Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-App/README.md

 For a simpler version of this program that works on the Arduino [UNO R4 Minima](https://docs.arduino.cc/hardware/uno-r4-minima/) and [UNO R3](https://docs.arduino.cc/hardware/uno-rev3/), see [this](https://github.com/Aditya-A-garwal/Arduino-TFT-LCD-3-5-Canvas-Paint).

+> [!TIP]
+> A detailed tutorial on how to use this repository **with video demonstration** is available at https://dumblebots.com/2024/07/27/using-3-5-tft-lcd-display-ili9486-arduino-part-5-paint-app/.
+The tutorial includes a comprehensive explanation of the code.

 ## Building/Uploading With PlatformIO

 First, install the necessary libraries using the following command -